 Edward Wingenbach, Ph.D., is president of Hampshire College, and began his tenure as the College’s eighth president in August, 2019.

-As vice president and dean of faculty at Ripon College from 2015-19, he acted as the chief academic officer of the College and was responsible for the leadership of the faculty and the management and development of the academic program.
-He also oversaw athletics, career and professional development, sustainability efforts, and sponsored research, and an overall budget of some $12 million.
+As vice president and dean of faculty, he was the chief academic officer of the College, responsible for the leadership of the faculty and the management and development of the academic program.
+He also oversaw athletics, career and professional development, sustainability efforts, and sponsored research, and an overall budget of approximately $12 million.
 He also served as a professor in the Politics and Government Department.

-Wingenbach has been a dynamic and effective administrator at Ripon, where his leadership helped increase the size of the incoming class by 28% from 2015 to 2018, while maintaining stable net tuition, improving its national profile, and putting Ripon on a stronger footing financially.
+Wingenbach’s dynamic and effective leadership helped increase the size of the incoming class by 28 percent from 2015 to 2018, while maintaining stable net tuition, improving its national profile, and putting Ripon on a stronger footing financially.